Shopping

 Stainless steel and gas grills are usually the easiest to clean.
 Charcoal grills are a lot dirtier, and you must remove and dispose of the old ashes, which makes them trickier to clean.

-The best tools to use when cleaning a grill are a wire brush with tough stainless steel bristles for the grill's grates, a sponge or cloth for the other grill areas – and some have even learned how to use an onion to clean a grill.
+The best tools to use when cleaning a grill are a wire brush with tough stainless steel bristles for the grill's grates, a sponge or cloth for the other grill areas – and some have even discovered how to use an onion to clean a grill.

 For optimal food safety, the Centers for Disease Control and Prevention (CDC) recommends that you ‘wash work surfaces, utensils, and the grill before and after cooking.’